Devanshusp/portfolio/README.md

 # Portfolio

-On this website, you can organize all of your digital presence in one place using a retro, Windows 95 inspired design.
+On this website, you can organize your digital presence in one place using a retro, Windows 95 inspired design.

 ## How to Add Data